riazhedayati/beautiful-jekyll/_posts/2017-01-08-predict-song-genre-pt2.md

 Stopwords are common words which add no value to the context or meaning of a document (words like _the_, _and_, _which_, etc).

 Stemming words allows us to combine words in the corpus that have the same root.
-For instance, the words _love_, _loves_, _loved_, and _loving_ would be treated as multiple instances of the same word as opposed to different words.
+For instance, the words _love_, _loves_, _loved_, and _loving_ would be treated as multiple instances of the same word.

-Finally, in order to make our dataset a more manageable size, we will remove sparse terms, keeping only terms that appear in more than 2% of the songs in our dataset.
+Finally we will remove sparse terms, keeping only terms that appear in more than 2% of the songs in our dataset.
 This brings us from 6762 unique stems down to 785.

 <pre><code class="language-r line-numbers">corpus = tm_map(corpus, removeWords, stopwords("english")) #remove stopwords
 dtmcloud = DocumentTermMatrix(corpus)